The 5 Best Low-Profile Keyboards of 2026

 • Apple Magic Keyboard with Touch ID and Numeric Keypad:

-With its iconic, ultra-slim design, the Apple Magic Keyboard with Touch ID and Numeric Keypad is a great non-mechanical alternative to the NuPhy Air75 V2 if you exclusively work in a macOS environment and want a full-size model with a separate arrow key cluster and numpad.
-It also adds a unique layer of biometric security to unlock your computer with its touch ID feature.
+With its iconic, ultra-slim design, the Apple Magic Keyboard with Touch ID and Numeric Keypad is a great non-mechanical alternative to the NuPhy Air75 V3 if you exclusively work in a macOS environment, especially if you want a full-size layout.
+It also gives you the ability to unlock your computer with Touch ID.
 Unfortunately, it lacks backlighting and is more expensive than the NuPhy.

 See our review